· Tutorials · 10 min read

 • ”&&” allows me to execute two commands simultaneously.

-Installing Docker and Docker-Compose on My VM
+Installing Docker and Docker Compose on My VM

-Docker-Compose comes into play to make Docker more user-friendly – a boon for someone like me who’s not an expert.
+Docker Compose comes into play to make Docker more user-friendly – a boon for someone like me who’s not an expert.

-Let’s start entering the commands:
+I started entering the commands:

 1. Adding the Docker Repository Key to apt: